SMEGkids/rotor-lang/README.md

 Rotor is very much WIP - currently there is only one wheel (the math wheel).
 More to come later.

+The python version is currently just a framework and an untested one at that.
+DO NOT USE IF YOU VALUE YOUR SANITY.

 ## Running

 ``groovy Rotor.groovy <FILE> <<< INPUT``